Psoriasis

 Overview

 Psoriasis is a common chronic inflammatory skin condition characterized by raised, red, itchy, scaly plaques on the skin.
 It is caused by an abnormal T-cell-mediated immune response.
-T-cells release cytokines which leads to keratinocyte proliferation.
+T-cells release cytokines, which lead to keratinocyte proliferation.

 Types of psoriasis